PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 * Implement "Change VIN"
 * Implement "message of the day" (so we can alert people to new versions)
 * Implement the help page
+* Implement the splash screen.
+Uno supports this, but there's a bug in VS that breaks the UI for editing the path to the image file.
+* Update the CI builds in GitHub - building now requires the Uno SDK.

 All of the above are easier said than done.
 This will take some time.